 And now some background to describe, explain and motivate this activity.

-As I have mentioned before, I am an advocate for the wholistic design of both educational and agricultural systems.
-One aspect of wholistic design is a focus on the relationships between the parts of, and participants in, the system being designed.
-Wholistic designers focus on designing systems where the parts and participants in the system work together to achieve desired goals.
-Permaculture is, among other things, wholistic design applied to agriculture and natural building.
+As I have mentioned before, I am an advocate for the ecological design of both learning environments and communities and agricultural systems.
+One aspect of ecological design is a focus on the relationships between the parts of, and participants in, the system being designed.
+Ecological designers focus on designing systems where the parts and participants in the system work together to achieve desired goals.
+Permaculture is, among many other things, ecological design applied to agriculture and natural building.

 This is all kind of abstract.
 I’m going to make it clear with an example from our home system.
 Our indoor food system includes the following elements (among many others):